1. Indonesia – Nasi Padang

 8. Laos – Somtam, Sticky Rice

-Som tam is made with shredded green papaya that is tossed in a couple of different versions, some containing fermented fish sauce, while other variations just dressed with lemon juice.
+Som tam is made with shredded green papaya that is tossed in a couple of different versions, some containing fermented fish sauce, while other variations are just dressed with lemon juice.

 The typical procedure is to dip a ball of sticky rice into the dressing for flavor.